enyojs/ares-project/CONTRIBUTE.md

 * "dangerous": the property/event will appear when the "ALL" tab is selected in the inspector as well as the properties/events of the previous level.
 * "hidden": the property/event will never appear in any tab of the inspector.

-NOTE: The "FREQUENT" tabs displays the events/properties which are either marked "useful" or which have been modified by the developer.
+NB: The "FREQUENT" tabs displays the events/properties which are either marked "useful" or which have been modified by the developer.

 The input kind which will be instantiated in the "inspector" part of the designer window.